 If you belong to a homeschool network or read homeschooling blogs, you have probably heard about co-ops.
 But what exactly is a co-op?
 In its most basic form, a co-op (short for co-operative) is a partnership between homeschooling families that come together for a common goal.
 My two oldest children spent most of their homeschool life (from first to eighth grade) in some type of co-op, and it was continually such a great resource for them and for me.

 Co-ops provide wonderful opportunities for your child to spend time with other kids.
-This not only allows them to learn with a group but also to make friends.
-One of the most common questions homeschool families get (especially before the Pandemic of 2020/21) is “But how do you socialize your child?”
+This not only allows them to learn with a group but to also make friends.
+One of the most common questions homeschool families get (especially before the Pandemic of 2020/21) is, “But how do you socialize your child?”
 That’s where co-ops come to the rescue!
-Children who participate in co-ops aren’t usually divided into grades—they learn with children in a wider age range, doing group work and learning to share (materials and ideas), listen, overcome differences, and take turns.
+Children who participate in co-ops aren’t usually divided into grades—they learn with children in a wider age range, doing group work, and learning to share (materials and ideas), listen, overcome differences, and take turns.
 They are also learning with other adults that aren’t you.
 (That’s right—you don’t have to be the only teacher!)
 School time usually rolls into free play, and that’s just as valuable as what happens during class time.
 Kids learn to play with one another, to juggle personalities and have social experiences in a safe environment with parents only a few feet away.

 Co-ops allow you to outsource.
 Despite the fact that I have often been my children’s educator, I eventually came to view myself as their education facilitator.
 Co-ops help grownups fill the gaps in their children’s education.
-Whether you are the parent who dislikes the mess of an experiment, or you can’t teach a language you don’t know, or you’re looking for a book club for your child to enjoy group discussions, co-ops can help fill that need.
+Whether you are the parent who dislikes the mess of an experiment, you can’t teach a language you don’t know, or you’re looking for a book club for your child to enjoy group discussions, co-ops can help fill that need.

 Co-ops can also be great ways to widen your own homeschooling community as a parent.
 I have been a stay-at-home mom since my kids were born and have felt the isolation of deciding to educate my children very differently than my family and friends.
 When I joined our first co-op, I thought it would be all about my kids.
 What I didn’t realize was what a difference it would make for me—I learned so much from the other parents about homeschool philosophies, curriculum, health, child development, and education in general.
 I had help and support during the de-schooling process, and my eyes were opened to the potentials of child-led learning.
 Many of the other parents became my friends, and I stopped feeling so isolated in our homeschooling journey.